Payne325/bongosero/README.md

 The game will be controlled using official Nintendo Donkey Konga Bongo controllers.
 Partially because I think its funny, but also because the controllers are so satisfying to use that they lend themselves well for fun gameplay (especially for a game about smashing stuff).

 This is also where the git repository gets its name from ;)

+I created all the pixel art myself using Piskel https://www.piskelapp.com/